wojked/hassio-addons/librespot-player/DOCS.md

 The addon can be installed by adding this repo to Home Assistant.
 After that librespot-player can be installed through the list of available addons.

+You should also install owntone (https://github.com/a-marcel/hassio-addon-owntone) in order to use this addon properly.

 ## Configuration

+You can change the paths for the pipes that will be created during the startup.
+Please make sure that they are in a path that is accessible to owntone.
+By default owntone has access to `/share/owntone/music` and this addons creates a `librespot-java` and `librespot-java.metadata` pipe in this directory.

 During the first startup a `config.toml` is automatically created.
 You can find it in your Home Assistant configuration folder inside a `librespot-player` folder.